 Pursuant to "Regulations Governing the Setting Aside of Various Reserves by Insurance Enterprises" established by the R.O.C.
-Financial Supervisory Commission, the after-tax amount of released provision from the special claim reserves for contingency are appropriated as special capital reserve in accordance with OrderNo.
-Financial-Supervisory-Insurance-Corporate-0910074195, after obtaining approval at the stockholders' meeting in the following year.
-The after-tax amount of released provision from the special claim reserves for contingency appropriated as special capital reserve for the year ended in 2013 was NT\$476,818 thousand, resolved at the stockholders' meeting in 2014.
-The after-tax amount of released provision from the special claim reserves for contingency appropriated as special capital reserve for the year ended in 2014 was NT\$347,516 thousand, expected to be resolved at the stockholders' meeting in 2015.
+Financial Supervisory Commission, the after-tax amount of released provision from the special reserves for contingency are appropriated special capital reserve in accordance with Order No. Financial-Supervisory-Insurance-Corporate-0910074195, after obtaining approval at stockholders' meeting in the following year.
+The after-tax amount of released provision from the special reserves for contingency appropriated as special capital reserve for the year ended in 2013 was NT\$476,818 thousand, resolved in the stockholders' meeting in 2014.
+The after-tax amount of released provision from the special reserves for contingency appropriated as special capital reserve for the year ended in 2014 was NT\$347,516 thousand, expected to be resolved in the stockholders' meeting in 2015.